osrf-migration/drcsim-wiki/tutorials/installDRC.md

 1. Retrieve the code for ros-gazebo-plugins, osrf-common, sandia-hand, and drcsim

-    '''Release tarballs:''' The best place to go for the code is the [http://gazebosim.org/assets/distributions/ distribution archive], which has a source `.tar.bz2` file for each version that has been released.
+    **Release tarballs:** The best place to go for the code is the [http://gazebosim.org/assets/distributions/ distribution archive], which has a source `.tar.bz2` file for each version that has been released.
 It's usually best to pick the latest versions of each package from that archive.

-    '''Repository:'''  If you're feeling brave (or if you plan to do development with this software, you can get the latest code from the repositories:
+    **Repository:**  If you're feeling brave (or if you plan to do development with this software, you can get the latest code from the repositories:

         git clone https://github.com/ros-simulation/gazebo_ros_pkgs
         hg clone https://bitbucket.org/osrf/osrf-common